blbadger/blbadger.github.io/memory-models.md

 Why would causal masking be so important to a model that does not perform causal modeling?
 There is usually some benefit to matching a model's structure to any prior we know about the dataset that is being modeled, and with that perspective one could perhaps guess that enforcing causality is beneficial because the data being modeled (text) is in some way fundamentally causal as it is understood in one orientation.
 It is less certain why removing all causality masks leads to highly unstable training, as one may expect for a simple decrease in efficiency in this paradigm rather than exploding gradients.

+### Why transformers struggle in this autoencoding paradigm

+From the last section we observed that transformers make far worse autoencoders (with the architecture presented at least) than masked mixers.
+The next question to ask is why this is: why would transformers be so much worse than masked mixers, given that in previous work has shown more modest differences in information retention between transformers and masked mixers?

+When we consider the nature

 ### Masked mixers versus transformer autoencoder decoders

 In addition to whether encoders and decoders should be causally masked, it may also be wondered whether the masked mixer is even the optimal architecture for the decoder at all, and in particular whether a transformer decoder might be more effective.
 In the [paper](https://arxiv.org/pdf/2409.01482v1) introducing the mixer autoencoder, it was observed that transformer-based autoencoders are far less efficiently trainable than autoencoders based on the masked mixer.
 There are fairly convincing theoretical and empirical arguments to suggest that this is primarily because self-attention is simply not well suited for encoding if one cares about capturing as much of the input as possible.
 This does not preclude the possibility that transformers may be well suited for the autoencoder's decoder, however, although there are similar arguments to be made for the better suitability of masked mixers to decoding when one wants to generate all output elements simultaneously as is performed here.